mittsq/dodgypilot/readme.md

 10. NEOS 20.
 11. Improves Prii's lateral control with the new torque controller.
 12. Improves stop-and-go performance, reduce acceleration oscillation.
 13. Enables low cruise speed override, stolen from DragonPilot.
-To use this, ensure that you have a vehicle that's capable of openpilot longitudinal control, go to settings, and enable `Cruise Speed Rewrite`.
+To use this, ensure that you have a vehicle that's capable of openpilot longitudinal control, go to settings, and enable `Cruise Speed Override`.
 When engaging under approximately 43.2km/h (45-46 km/h on the HUD), dodgypilot will set its cruise speed to the vehicle's current travel speed.
-14. Matches your comma device's display speed to your vehicle's speedometer speed.

 ## Credits
 Icon partially thanks to FallOutGirl9001 on DeviantArt.